igollini/R-DREAL2021/README.md

 **Topic covered:**

-*Part 1: Introduction to R and RStudio*
-This session will give an overview of R and RStudio as well as an introduction to dynamic documents with R Markdown.
+*Part 1: Introduction to R and RStudio*: This session will give an overview of R and RStudio as well as an introduction to dynamic documents with R Markdown.
 The session will continue by providing practical examples to help users get the most out of the data import and handling tools.

-*Part 2: Data manipulation and exploration with R* This session will demonstrate how to use the R package `dplyr` to perform data manipulation by filtering, selecting and mutating variables, and to obtain summaries.
+*Part 2: Data manipulation and exploration with R*: This session will demonstrate how to use the R package `dplyr` to perform data manipulation by filtering, selecting and mutating variables, and to obtain summaries.
 This talk will continue with an overview of visualisation techniques using base R and the package `ggplot2`.
 Throughout this session we will make use of R Markdown to create automating reproducible analysis.

 ## Computing requirements